UTT-Connole/class-api-IT4200-2024-fall/README.md

   - **Test File**: test_color_hexifier.py

 - **Convert To Binary Endpoint**
-  - **Endpoint**: `GET /convertToBinary?num=#`
+  - **Endpoint**: `GET /convertToBinary?num=#&type=decimal`
-  - **Description**: Go to http://127.0.0.1:5000/convertToBinary?num=# and replace the # with any non-negative whole number!
+  - **Description**: Go to http://127.0.0.1:5000/convertToBinary?num=#&type=decimal to get the binary convertion of any non-negative whole number!
+   Don't even think about putting in floats, strings, or blanks.
+I have tested all of those cases and you will get appropriate responses for each!
+  - **Test File**: test_binaryconvert.py

+- **Convert To Decimal Endpoint**
+  - **Endpoint**: `GET /convertToBinary?num=#&type=binary`
+  - **Description**: Go to http://127.0.0.1:5000/convertToBinary?num=#&type=binary to get the decimal number of any binary number!
    Don't even think about putting in floats, strings, or blanks.
 I have tested all of those cases and you will get appropriate responses for each!
   - **Test File**: test_binaryconvert.py

 - **Dad Jokes Endpoint**